rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 ### Insight Toolkit (ITK)
 [ITK](http://www.itk.org/) includes a whole bunch of goodies including routines for the segmentation, registration, and interpolation of multi-dimensional image data.

-Just like [VTK](http://www.vtk.org/), [ITK](http://www.itk.org/) exhibits the same mind-boggling design paradigms and implementation, near-inexistent documentation (apart from [this one book](http://www.itk.org/ITK/help/book.html) and [some little tidbits](http://www.itk.org/Wiki/ITK/Documentation) like a couple presentations and webinars.
+Just like [VTK](http://www.vtk.org/), [ITK](http://www.itk.org/) exhibits the same mind-boggling design paradigms and near-inexistent documentation (apart from [this one book](http://www.itk.org/ITK/help/book.html) and [some little tidbits](http://www.itk.org/Wiki/ITK/Documentation) like the [Doxygen docs](http://www.itk.org/Doxygen/html/), a couple presentations, and webinars).

-Nonetheless, just like [VTK](http://www.vtk.org/), [ITK](http://www.itk.org/) offers some amazing functionality one can't just overlook.
+Nonetheless, just like [VTK](http://www.vtk.org/), [ITK](http://www.itk.org/) offers some amazing functionality one just can't overlook in good conscience.
 Its no coincidence ITK is being heavily employed in image processing software like [MeVisLab](http://www.mevislab.de/) and [3DSlicer](http://www.slicer.org/).
 It just works!

 ### SimpleITK
 However, today we won't be dealing with ITK, but [SimpleITK](http://www.simpleitk.org/) instead!
-[SimpleITK](http://www.simpleitk.org/) is, as the name implies, a simplified layer/wrapper build on top of ITK, exposing the vast majority of [ITK](http://www.itk.org/) functionality through bindings in a variety of languages (we only care about Python here anyway), greatly simplifying its usage.
+[SimpleITK](http://www.simpleitk.org/) is, as the name implies, a simplified layer/wrapper build on top of ITK, exposing the vast majority of [ITK](http://www.itk.org/) functionality through bindings in a variety of languages, greatly simplifying its usage.

 While the usage of [ITK](http://www.itk.org/) would require incessant usage of templates and result in code like this: